Rgtemze/VComment/README.md

 1. Multiple declaration (i.e. var x, y) is not supported.

 2. Only functional scopes are considered while assigning comments to variables.
-Block scopes could not be detected yet.
-That is, if two variables with the same name are defined in a function, their variable descriptions won't work as expected even if they are under different block scopes (i.e. if, while).
+Block scopes are not considered yet.
+That is, if two variables with the same name are defined in a function, their variable descriptions won't be as expected even if they are under different block scopes (i.e. if, while).